 The March (D) Data set includes the Career-Technical Education (CTE) Workforce Development Follow-Up data.
-CTE Assessments-as well as other assessments that impact the Prepared for Success measure on the CT report cards, such as AP and IB-exams and college admission tests-may be reported for the same set of students.
+CTE Assessments may be reported for the same set of students.
 There is one March (D) Collection Request.

 Graduation Requirements Progress (R)

 There is one collection request for the Graduation Requirements Progress (R) Data Set.
 This collection is for reporting information for non-graduates regarding their CORE progress.